Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/principles/_index.md

 **Principle**

-The components and solutions are [Free and Open Source](https://en.wikipedia.org/wiki/Free_and_open-source_software).
+The components and solutions in Altinn 3 are [Free and Open Source](https://en.wikipedia.org/wiki/Free_and_open-source_software).

 **Rationale**